Let visitors upvote feature requests from the widget

 The voting flow

-Why an email is required
+Why an email address is asked for

 Removing a vote